VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_with_HERA_on_PaGoDA/Readme.md

 #### Persisting your Argo server configuration at the Python level

-If you decide to used Python to persist your argo server configuration, and because that configuration file will be parser by the [ConfigParser](https://docs.python.org/3/library/configparser.html) Python library, you should use the
+If you decide to use Python to persist your argo server configuration, and because that configuration file will be parsed by the [ConfigParser](https://docs.python.org/3/library/configparser.html) Python library, you should use the
 [so called `Shlex`](https://docs.python.org/3/library/shlex.html#module-shlex)
 syntax.
 A default configuration template file [`hera.config.tmpl` is provided here](hera.config.tmpl).
-Customize that file to suit your local platform and place it in the `Workflows_In_Hera/hera.config` file.
+Customize that file to suit your local cluster/platform and place it in the `Workflows_In_Hera/hera.config` file.

 ### Further installation steps